Kawanishi H8K: Operational history

 H8K1 supplementary prototype number 2 taking off in February 1942.

-The H8K entered production in 1941 and first saw operational use on the night of 4 March 1942 in a second raid on Pearl Harbor.
+Seeking to take advantage of its exceptional range capabilities, Japanese military planners decided that the H8K's first operational mission would be a second raid on Pearl Harbor.
 Since the target lay out of range for the flying boats, this audacious plan involved a refuelling by submarine at French Frigate Shoals, some 900 km north-west of Hawaii, en route.
-Two planes from the Yokohama Kōkūtai (Naval Air Corps) attempted to bomb Pearl Harbor but, due to poor visibility, did not accomplish any significant damage.
-Six days after the second Pearl Harbor raid, one of the H8K was sent on a daylight photo-reconnaissance mission of Midway Atoll.
-It was intercepted by radar-directed Brewster F2A Buffalo fighters of Marine Fighting Squadron 221 (VMF-221) and shot down.
-All aboard were killed, including Lt.
-Hashizume Hisao, the lead pilot of the second Pearl Harbor raid.
+On the night of 4 March 1942, two K8Ks departed the Yokohama Kōkūtai (Naval Air Corps) for Pearl Harbor; however, on account of poor visibility due to inclement weather, the mission did not result in any significant damage being achieved.
+Six days after this raid, one of the H8K was sent on a daylight photo-reconnaissance mission of Midway Atoll.
+It was intercepted by radar-directed Brewster F2A Buffalo fighters of Marine Fighting Squadron 221 (VMF-221) and shot down, resulting in all personnel aboard being killed, including Lt.
+Hashizume Hisao, the lead pilot of the second raid.

 H8K2s were used on a wide range of patrol, reconnaissance, bombing, and transport missions throughout the Pacific War.
+Three submarine kills were accomplished on account of the H8K's air-to-surface radar unit.

 Variants

-A Kawanishi H8K2 Type 2 Flying Boat ashore.
+A H8K2 Type 2 Flying Boat ashore.

 An H8K2 51-085 of the 851st Kōkutai in flight, immediately before being shot down by the U.S. Navy PB4Y-1 from which the photograph was taken, 2 July 1944.